MoAtia/VAE-DDPM-Image-Generation-Comparison/README.md

 ## Notes on Reproducibility

-The codebase was not fully standardized for deterministic reproducibility (e.g., complete seed control and environment locking were not finalized).
-However, based on multiple reruns, the obtained results remain relatively stable and do not show significant variance.
+The codebase was not fully standardized for deterministic reproducibility.
+However, based on multiple reruns for some experiments, the obtained results remain relatively stable and do not show significant variance.

 ## Additional Experiments